esphome/esphome-docs/components/optolink.rst

 .. warning::

-    The optical interface has a limited throughput, ususally getting a response from the Viessmann controller takes 2-3 seconds and is sequential.
-Keep that in mind when defining sensors / control entities and define appropriate update interval (e.g. for 20 entities maximum frequency would be to update every 60s, for more entities the update interval should be longer).
+    The optical interface has a limited throughput, getting a response from the Viessmann controller takes a fragment of a second and is sequentially processed.
+Keep that in mind when defining sensors / control entities and define an appropriate value of ``update_interval`` for each of them.
+Otherwise the default update interval of 10 seconds will be use which can lead to unprocessed read and write requests.

     Example config:

     .. code-block:: yaml

+      - platform: optolink
+        name: outdoor temperature
+        address: 0x5525
+        bytes: 2
+        div_ratio: 10
+        unit_of_measurement: °C
+        device_class: temperature
-        update_interval: 60s
+        update_interval: 120s

 Troubleshooting
 ---------------